Site icon American Football International

 Adams notes that hand signals can be a plus by letting his players know what he wants as quickly as it can be spoken.

-Typically, deaf players have heightened visual senses that make them more alert to movement, says Adams, whose son is a member of the Cubs.
+Typically, deaf players have heightened visual senses that make them more alert to movement, said Adams, whose son is a member of the Cubs.
 And this visual acumen tends to make deaf players more aware where their opponents are positioned on the field.

-Adams adds that his message to student-athletes is that sports prepares his players to meet the challenges later in life and career.
+Adams added that his message to student-athletes is that sports prepares his players to meet the challenges later in life and career.
 “My goal is that they believe in themselves.
 If you can succeed here, you can succeed outside of here.
 Right?”

 “I never feel like I’m disabled,” says Christian Jimenez, in 11th grade, who plays many positions.
 “I feel like I’m a normal player just like anyone else can do anything except hear.”